-The sale of the Company's business in mainland China announced on June 2, 2017 was completed on July 28, 2017.
+The sale of the Company's business in mainland China was completed on July 28, 2017.
 The transaction was structured and accounted for as an equity sale.
-The Company may provide certain transitional services to the purchaser for a limited period of time following the closing.
-The Company recorded a reduction of \$1 million and \$10 million in the second quarter and first half of 2017, respectively, to its carrying amount of its China Business based on its updated estimates of fair value less cost to sell.
-The adjustments are included in the net (increase) reduction of loss on discontinued operations held for sale in the table below.
+Prior to the sale, the Company recorded a reduction of \$10 million in the first half of 2017 to the carrying amount of its China Business based on its updated estimates of fair value less cost to sell.
+The adjustment is included in Net (increase) reduction of loss on discontinued operations held for sale for year-to-date 2017 in the table below.
+The disposition of the business in mainland China in the third quarter of 2017 resulted in a gain of \$1 million, which is included in Net gain on sale of discontinued operations for quarter-to-date 2017 in the table below, resulting in a cumulative loss of \$9 million.